0xAX/asm/content/asm_3.md

 	syscall
 ```

-Yes I know, this example looks quite big for a such simple problem 😨.
-But do not worry.
-The code itself should be documented pretty well with the comments.
-But let's go through its parts and try to understand how it works.
+Yes, this example might seem quite big for such a simple problem 😨 But do not worry — the code is well-documented with comments.
+Let’s go through its parts and understand how it works.

 ### Definition of variables

-In the beginning of our program we may see already traditional definition of the `.data` section:
+At the beginning of our program, we can see a typical definition of the `.data` section:

 ```assembly
 section .data